ChainMates/Opchain-core/README.md

 # Opchain-core

-A decenteralized ptocol for option trading
+A decentralized protocol for option trading

-u can see whitepaper for more informations.
+you can see whitepaper for more informations.

 [GUI Preview:](https://github.com/ChainMates/Opchain-interface)
 ![Opchain GUI Preview](/interfacePreview.png "Opchain GUI Preview")